darranl/jboss-eap-quickstarts/ejb-security-interceptors/README.md

         mvn clean package jboss-as:deploy

-4. This will deploy `target/jboss-as-ejb-security.war` to the running instance of the server.
+4. This will deploy `target/jboss-as-ejb-security-interceptors.jar` to the running instance of the server.

-Access the application
+Run the client
 ---------------------

+The step here assumes you have already successfully deployed the EJBs to the server in the previous step and that your command prompt is still in the same folder.

+1. Type this command to execute the client:

+        mvn exec:exec

 Undeploy the Archive
 --------------------